python-discord/game-jam-2020/beanoculars/README.md

 ## Screenshots

 ## Setup
-You should be able to run the game easily on Windows by using these commands:
+Once you have a virtual environnement with pipenv, you should be able to run the game easily on Windows by using these commands:
 `pipenv install`
 `pipenv run start`

-## License